|

 and university percussion faculty.
 Almost every year I go,

-that and attract these opportunities.
+attract these opportunities.

 Networking with musicians is happening more on the festival